viamedici-spc/docs/glossary/index.md

 # 2 Glossary
-The topic of Configuration is complex.
+The topic of configuration is complex.
 Specific technical terms are required for a good understanding.
 These are described and explained in the glossary.